 It felt like a just world, anyhow, for 100 minutes at the Bowl Sunday, as the evening turned into a celebration of both Haim and Los Angeles.
 Angelenos don’t even mind just how ambivalent the seemingly celebratory song “Los Angeles” is; it got huge cheers, even if the tune openly deals with how problematic L.A. is.
 (It’d be interesting to hear how it goes over in a few weeks when Haim plays Madison Square Garden and calls New York “clearly the greatest city in the world” before concluding, “but it was not my home.”)
 It was another one of those shows — and belated album-release parties — that was worth waiting through a pandemic for, just to experience the irony of 17,000 people coming together as one for “I Know Alone.”

-And to finally properly invoke “Licorice Pizza,” L.A. as a city knows what it’s like to have a kind of musical crush on the Haims.
-Having that come to fruition in an explosion of mutual affection that was more cathartic than anything P.T.
-Anderson could come up with for a last act, for one adventurous, cocky, sentimental night, at least, we were all Cooper Hoffman.
+And to finally properly invoke “Licorice Pizza,” L.A. as a city, too, knows what it’s like to have a kind of musical crush on the Haims.
+That come to fruition in an explosion of mutual affection that was more cathartic than anything P.T.
+Anderson could come up with for a last act.
+For one adventurous, cocky, sentimental night, at least, we were all Cooper Hoffman.